 Since this post is about the auction catalogues of the Arthur Hind collection, I am not going to dwell on the man and his philately.
 Those interested may want to read up on him in Dr. Stanley Bierman’s The World’s Greatest Stamp Collectors (from where some of the information given below is taken).

-The Arthur Hind collection was auctioned by two great philatelic auctioneers in two of the biggest philatelic centres of the world:
+The Arthur Hind collection was auctioned by two great philatelic auctioneers in two of the biggest philatelic centers of the world:

-- New York, where United States including the Confederate States were auctioned by Charles J. Phillips (ex-Managing Director and owner of Stanley Gibbons) between Nov 20 and 24, 1933.
+- New York, where United States including the Confederate States were auctioned by Charles J. Phillips (ex-Managing Director and owner of Stanley Gibbons) between Nov 20 and 24, 1933 (Figure 2)

 - London, where the British Empire and Foreign Countries were auctioned by H. R. Harmer between Apr 1934 and Jun 1935.